datacite/blog/_posts/2015-09-09-announcing-data-level-metrics-in-datacite-labs.md

 ---
 layout: post
 title: Announcing Data-Level Metrics in DataCite Labs
 author: mfenner
+tags:
+ - metrics
 ---

 Last week Jennifer Lin shared information on the **Making Data Count** (MDC) project [on this blog](/when-counting-is-hard/).
 MDC is a project funded by the U.S. National Science Foundation (NSF) to design and develop metrics that track and measure data use – **data-level metrics** (DLM).